handsonio/discover-noble/README.md

 This repository contains the code used during an handson.io tech talk aiming at demonstrating the basics of the BLE communication in Raspberry Pi using [Noble](https://github.com/sandeepmistry/noble)

+Setup your raspberry Pi Zero W with [these instructions](https://github.com/handsonio/zerow-metawear) to be able to properly run the course.

 ## Adapter state - Powering on and off

 `npm run adapter-state`